-Other operating income decreased by kEUR 138 or 19.7 % from kEUR 701 in the financial year 2021 to kEUR 563 in the financial year 2022, which is mainly due to lower income from the release of provisions.
+Other operating income increased by kEUR 277 or 49.2 % from kEUR 563 in the financial year 2022 to kEUR 840 in the financial year 2023, which is mainly due a reassessment of the usability of intangible assets.

-The cost of materials decreased by kEUR 222 or 14.8 % from kEUR 1,496 in the financial year 2021 to kEUR 1,274 in the financial year 2022.
-The decrease in the cost of materials in the financial year 2022 compared to the financial year 2021 is mainly due to the realisation of projects with lower input requirements in the Technology business unit.
+The cost of materials decreased by kEUR 44 or 3.5 % from kEUR 1,274 in the financial year 2022 to kEUR 1,230 in the financial year 2023.
+The decrease in the cost of materials in the financial year 2023 compared to the financial year 2022 is mainly due to the realisation of projects with lower input requirements in the Technology business unit.

-The cost of purchased services fell from kEUR 9,651 in the financial year 2021 by kEUR 504 or 5.2 % to kEUR 9,147 in the financial year 2022, which is primarily due to a reduced use of external services in the Next Level business unit and to a lesser extent in the Technology business unit.
+The cost of purchased services fell from kEUR 9,147 in the financial year 2022 by kEUR 637 or 7.0 % to kEUR 8,510 in the financial year 2023, which is primarily due to a reduced use of external services in the Technology business unit.

-Personnel expenses increased significantly by kEUR 39,593 or 15.8 % to kEUR 290,752 (previous year: kEUR 251,159), mainly due to higher wage expenses because of tariff raises and the increased number of employees (non-financial performance indicator) as a result of the very good order situation.
+Personnel expenses increased significantly by kEUR 40,893 or 14.1 % to kEUR 331,645 (previous year: kEUR 290,752), mainly due to higher wage expenses because of tariff raises and the increased number of employees (non-financial performance indicator) as a result of the expansion campaign as well as the very good order situation.
 Nevertheless, the increase in the number of employees was lower than forecast.
-The increase in personnel expenses of Tempton Group in the 2022 financial year is mainly due to an increase in external personnel costs (kEUR 35,575), which was primarily caused by increased personnel service activities, and to a lesser extent to an increase in internal personnel costs (kEUR 4,019), which was caused by operational growth.
+In terms of the Tempton Group's personnel expenses during the 2023 financial year, external personnel costs increased by kEUR 30,802, primarily due to increased personnel services activities, while internal personnel costs rose by kEUR 10,091, mainly due to operational growth as a result of the successfully implemented expansion campaign.

-The gross profit margin (financial performance indicator) in the reporting period was at 24.32 % and thus below the level for the same period of the previous year (26.51 %).
-This meant that the gross profit margin of approx. 25.00 % desired by the management for the financial year 2022 was practically achieved.
+The gross profit margin (financial performance indicator) in the reporting period was at 23.69 % and thus below the level for the same period of the previous year (24.32 %).
+This meant that the gross profit margin of approx. 24 % desired by the management for the financial year 2023 was practically achieved.